kirilzh/node-projects/README.md

 ## History of the projects I've worked on.

+#### 24.07.2018
+Async-await is a project that I used to better understand this functionality.

+#### 19.07.2018
+Chat app is a project using socket.io for creating a realtime chat web-app.
+You can create rooms and have private conversations.
+You can also send your location as a message.

+__To download dependencies:__ `npm install`

+__To run go to:__ /chat-app - `node server/server.js`

+The app will run on `localhost:3000`.

+It is also deployed on [heroku](https://radiant-gorge-47143.herokuapp.com/).

+---

 #### 04.07.2018
 Setting up a project with mongodb.
 This project is a REST todo-api which can add, update, and delete todos.
 An authentication system is also implemented so to be able to perform these operations you have to create a user first.